 ‘Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.’
 [1 Corinthians 13:4-7]

-True love, then, is patient towards those whose behaviour requires patience to be shown – is kind towards those who do not deserve kindness.
+True love, then, is patient towards those whose behaviour requires patience to be shown and us kind towards those who do not deserve kindness.
 Love bears what is uncomfortable to carry, hopes for what is not currently present and endures what has to be endured.

 It even endures the cross.
 [Hebrews 12:2]

 As somebody who is far from perfect, this is the kind of love I need.
-God does not love me because I am lovely but rather because he is loving.
-It is a glorious truth that, in Christ, I am accepted by God and, as a result of the indwelling Holy Spirit, there is hope that I might yet become the person that I am called to be, someone who is a lot more like Jesus than I currently am.
+I believe that God loves me, not because I am lovely but rather because he is loving.
+I believe the glorious truth that, in Christ, I am accepted by God and, as a result of the indwelling Holy Spirit, consider that there is hope that I might yet become the person that I am called to be, someone who is a lot more like Jesus than I currently am.
 Only then will I be fully able to love as God loves.

 Because, whilst it is true that we all, created as we are in the image of God, have some capacity to love as God does, I, on account of my fallen nature, am not able to love as fully as I ought.
-My selfishness and pride invariably creep in and spoil anything of merit that I may achieve and I am grateful therefore to be married to a wife who graciously puts up with me the way she does.
+My selfishness and pride invariably creep in and spoil anything of merit that I may achieve.
+I am grateful therefore to be married to a wife who graciously puts up with me the way she does.
 I believe that, just as a good Father is pleased with his child’s efforts to please him, so God also delights in my efforts to try to please him.
-Furthermore I believe he withholds none of his love when my efforts fall short of the mark.
-None the less, I also believe that I ought to be more loving than I am but that if I am to have a perfect love for anyone else, a love that is not in the least dependent on the merits of the one I show love towards, a love that bears, hopes and endures as God has had to bear, hope and endure with me, then it will require that love to originate from somewhere other than within me.
+Furthermore, as that good father I consider him to be, I believe he withholds none of his love when my efforts fall short of the mark.
+None the less, I also believe that I ought to be more loving than I am.
+But if I am to have a perfect love for anyone else, a love that is not in the least dependent on the merits of the one I show love towards, a love that bears, hopes and endures as God has had to bear, hope and endure with me, then it will require that love to originate from somewhere other than within me.
 It will need to originate from the source of all love, from God himself who is, himself, love.
 [1 John 4:16].

 Because, as the scriptures remind us, ‘In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.’
 [1 John 4:10-11].
 That is, Christ died for me, not because of my merits but because of my need, not because of his obligation but because of his kindness.
 Only by understanding this and realising my dependence on the one who was perfect for me, and who died in my place for my imperfections, can I hope to show genuine love towards others.

 Even so, I ought to love, because, as the scriptures go on to say, ‘beloved, if God so loved us, we also ought to love one another’.
 [1 John 4:10-11].
 Not in order that I might be loved, but rather on account of my being loved already.
-Sadly though, this is still something that I fail to do perfectly.
-Even so the promise is there in Philippians 1:6, ‘that he who began a good work in [me] will bring it to completion at the day of Jesus Christ’.
+This is, of course, something that I sadly still fail to do the way I should but, even so the promise remains, there in Philippians 1:6, ‘that he who began a good work in [me] will bring it to completion at the day of Jesus Christ’.

 How then can we love others more?
 By first resting in the love that God has shown to us.
 ‘When I am weak, then I am strong’, [2 Corinthians 12:10].
-Just as those who realise how much God has forgiven them, know what it is to love him more, [Luke 7:47], so too those who begin to realise how much God has loved them, can better know what it is to love others, not on account of their merits, but on account of their need for love, a need we all share.
+Just as those who realise how much God has forgiven them, know what it is to love him more, [Luke 7:47], so too those who begin to realise the depths to which God has loved them, can begin to know what it is to love others, not on account of their merits, but on account of their need, that need we all share, for unconditional love.

-Let us therefore be thankful that God’s love is patient and kind, that his love does not envy or boast.
-And let us be thankful that his love bears all things, believes all things, hopes all things, and endures all things.
+So I am grateful therefore that God’s love is patient and kind, that his love does not envy or boast.
+I am thankful that his love bears all things, believes all things, hopes all things, and endures all things.

-And let us thank and praise him that God’s love never ends.
+And above all I am thankful us thank that God’s love never ends.
 [1 Corinthians 13:8].